Artist Markus Sebastiano merges past and present

 But Jack is there, a dark figure large and sprawling, vibrant and loud, staring out at the audience from a canvas of turquoise, magenta, orange and yellow.

-But he had real talent for design and a head for business.
-By the time he was 21, the Lawrence native owned an apparel company called 8+9, which is still alive and kicking today in Miami.
-He was skilled at marketing and branding, but his passion for translating ideas to canvas still wasn’t being realized.
+But he loved design and had a head for business.
+By the time he was 21, the Lawrence native owned an apparel company called 8 and 9, which is still alive and kicking today in Miami.
+Sebastiano immersed himself in the professional world of marketing, branding and advertising, while his passion for translating ideas to canvas was placed on a back burner.
 When his second apparel company tanked, he set his focus on the large-scale art pieces he often dreamed of building.
 He found inspiration in old photographs, forgotten books and weathered relics of iron and wood that time seemed to abandon.

 “I grew up in my dad’s metal shop (Comeau Sheet Metal in Haverhill),” he says.
 “Both my father and my grandfather were old-school, hands-on guys who could fix anything.
 I look at the products of the past and how they were built slower, with love and concentration.
 Objects forged by hand were built to last.
 I took that know-how — learning math, how to measure, design, mold, shape, cut and build — and went in the direction of art.

-His first piece was a large Buddha, forged from reclaimed pine and cold rolled steel, acrylic, spraypaint and embellished with a blowtorch.
-The reaction he received was positive and the piece sold.
+His first piece was a large Buddha, sculpted from reclaimed pine, cold rolled steel, acrylic, spraypaint, and embellished with a blowtorch.
+The reaction he received was positive and the piece sold fast.

 Texture and layering dominate his style, which he describes as “modern vintage,” and, as evident in pieces like “Hottest Love” (acrylic and spray paint over recycled French magazine paper and raised stencil scrap letters), feel dark and quirky, poppy and melodic.